shanapu/MyJailbreak/README.md

 ```
 - sm_zombie - Allows players to vote for a Zombie
 - sm_setzombie - Allows the Admin or Warden to set Zombie as next round

+- set your own custom command. take a look at "sm_zombie_cmd"
 ```
 ##### Cvars
 ```
 - sm_zombie_version - Shows the version of the SourceMod plugin MyJailbreak - Zombie
+- sm_zombie_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "zd" results in !zd /zd & sm_zd
 - sm_zombie_setw: 0 - disabled, 1 - allow Warden to set next round zombie.
 Default 1
 - sm_zombie_seta: 0 - disabled, 1 - allow Admin to set next round zombie round.
 Default 1
 - sm_zombie_vote: 0 - disabled, 1 - allow player to vote for zombie.
 Default 1